astropy/astropy-APEs/APE26.rst

    - Remove.

-The 3 steps (at stage 3a) are illustrated in the following pseudocode:
+The third step (at stage 3a) is illustrated in the following pseudocode:

 .. code-block:: python

     # === Reference Frame (no data) ===

-    class AbstractReferenceFrame:
+    class BaseFrame:
         ...

-        # Like `unit.to`
+        # Like unit.to(new_unit, value)
-        def transform_data_to(self, frame: AbstractReferenceFrame, data: Representation) -> Representation:
+        def transform_data_to(self, frame: BaseFrame, data: BaseRepresentation) -> BaseRepresentation:
-            """Used by `AbstractCoordinate` for transformation."""
+            """Used by BaseCoordinate for transformation."""
             ...

-    class ICRSFrame(AbstractReferenceFrame):
+    class ICRSFrame(BaseFrame):
-        ...
+        pass  # no frame attributes

-    class FK5Frame(AbstractReferenceFrame):
+    class FK5Frame(BaseFrame):
-        equinox: Time
+        equinox: TimeAttribute

     # === Coordinates (data + frame) ===

-    class AbstractCoordinate:
+    class BaseCoordinate:
         """Base class for data in a reference frame."""
+        frame: BaseFrame
+        data: BaseRepresentation
         ...

-    class SkyCoord(AbstractCoordinate):
+    class SkyCoord(BaseCoordinate):
-        frame: AbstractReferenceFrame
-        data: Representation

         def __init__(...):
-            # If the frame is a `AbstractLegacyCoordinate` then it is
+            # If the frame is a LegacyBaseCoordinateFrame then it is
-            # split into a `AbstractReferenceFrame` and `Representation`
+            # split into a BaseFrame and BaseRepresentation.
             ...

     # === Legacy Coordinate Classes ===

-    class AbstractLegacyCoordinate(AbstractCoordinate):
+    class BaseCoordinateFrame(BaseCoordinate):

         def __new__(self):
             warnings.warn("Please use SkyCoord")

         @abstractpropery # implemented on subclasses
-        def frame(self) -> AbstractReferenceFrame:
+        def frame(self) -> BaseFrame:
             ...

-    class ICRS(AbstractLegacyCoordinate, ICRSFrame):
+    class ICRS(LegacyCoordinateFrame, ICRSFrame):
         ...

-    class FK5(AbstractLegacyCoordinate, FK5Frame):
+    class FK5(LegacyCoordinateFrame, FK5Frame):
         ...